 What business needs spurred the decision to implement an IIoT system?

-The ability for each piece of equipment to be uniquely identified, reporting runtime information back to a central database, made an IIoT system a natural fit.
+The ability for each piece of equipment to be uniquely identified, reporting runtime information back to an ERP maintenance module, made an IIoT system a natural fit.
 In addition to the main use-case, of tracking equipment usage for maintenance purposes, the system has a secondary use case of tracking equipment within their warehouses and buildings – all from a mobile device.
 With this system, they can also lookup equipment history from a mobile device.